-- 4 Vehicle and pedestrian access to buildings are to be separated and clearly distinguished.
-Vehicle access is to be located a minimum of 3m from pedestrian entrances.
-Refer to Figure 22.2-1. - 5 Provide clear sight lines at pedestrian and vehicle crossings. - The width of any driveway for a low density residential development, as measured at the front site boundary, is not to exceed 3.5m. - For all other development types, driveway width is to comply with the table below.
+- 4 Vehicle and pedestrian access to buildings must be separated and clearly distinguished.
+Vehicle access must be located a minimum of 3m from pedestrian entrances.
+Refer to Figure 22.2-1. - 5 Provide clear sight lines at pedestrian and vehicle crossings. - 6 The width of any driveway for a low density residential development, as measured at the front site boundary, must not exceed 3.5m. - 7 For all other development types, driveway width is to comply with the table below.
 Greater widths will only be considered where it is required by RMS or Australian Standards relating to off-street parking and pedestrian safety.